-- .
-Where feasible, increase the use of operable windows to organically illuminate uses and areas within Community Facilities including recreation, health, education, social and cultural spaces. - k.
-Locate Community Facilities in proximity to other civic uses and public amenities including schools and parks, and provide safe, accessible and active transportation connections i.e., pedestrian and cycling facilities between them where possible. - .
-Community Facilities should incorporate design measures that encourage the use of active transportation i.e., walking and cycling, and promote use of public transit by including the provision of bicycle parking near building entrances, and providing direct pathways and connections from public transit stops to facilities.
+- f.
+Where possible, design Community Facilities Where feasible, increase the use of operable buildings to be multi-storey to maximize the windows to organically illuminate uses and site area for the most efficient use of land areas within Community Facilities including recreation, health, education, social and and resources. cultural spaces. - g.
+Community Facilities should function as landmark buildings with distinct architecture, k.
+Locate Community Facilities in proximity to other civic uses and public amenities high quality landscaping and design, and including schools and parks, and provide engaging public spaces. safe, accessible and active transportation h.
+Ensure Community Facilities are designed to connections i.e., pedestrian and cycling conserve prominent view corridors and sight facilities between them where possible. - line to allow people to see and be seen and increase opportunity for passive surveillance.
+Community Facilities should incorporate - design measures that encourage the use Office and other active uses within of active transportation i.e., walking and Community Facilities should front onto cycling, and promote use of public transit by including the provision of bicycle parking streets, providing activation and natural surveillance within the public realm through near building entrances, and providing direct transparent windows and other design pathways and connections from public transit stops to facilities. measures.